akihirokomatsu/Acorn-Project/README.md

 # Acorn-Project
+# The idea is the same as the master branch, except only python will be used (see below original readme)

 Trying to find how much money Acorn would have made me last year

 Source: Bank of America monthly credit card statements

 Tools: python, Excel

 Steps: